hoffmandynamics/blink-hutter-prize/README.md

 # blink-hutter-prize
-A Hutter Prize submission using 'blink', our selective non-commutative ∆ (triangle) algebra
+A Hutter Prize submission using 'blink', a selective non-commutative ∆ (triangle) algebra

 ## Performance